Updated on 2024-12-09 GMT+08:00

 1. Traffic is forwarded to the virtual interface over the Direct Connect connection.

-2. The virtual interface is connected to the virtual gateway.
+2. The virtual interface is associated with the virtual gateway.
 Traffic from the virtual interface is forwarded to the virtual gateway through the local gateway of the virtual interface.

 3. Traffic is forwarded from the virtual gateway attachment to the enterprise router.

-4. In the route table of the enterprise router, there is a route with the next hop set to peering connection attachment VPC-T to forward the traffic to VPC-Transit.
+4. In the route table of the enterprise router, there are routes with the next hop set to peering connection attachment VPC-T to forward the traffic to VPC-Transit.

 5. In the route table of VPC-Transit, there is a route with the next hop set to Peer-A-T to forward the traffic to VPC-A.